twomice/com.joineryhq.emaildouble/README.md

 This extension could benefit from the following improvements (among others that you may think of).

 * Support for non-JavaScript functionality, i.e., server-side validation.
-* Configurable error messages (but not that String Replacements can help with this).
+* Configurable error messages (but of course String Replacements can help with this).

 ## Support
 ![screenshot](/images/joinery-logo.png)